canonical/jaas-documentation/explanation/jaas_overview.rst

 .. image:: images/jaas.png

-As in the diagram JAAS consists of the following components:
+JAAS consists of the following components:

 - Juju Intelligent Model Manager (JIMM)
 - ReBAC authorisation (OpenFGA)
 - Database (PostgreSQL)
 - Secure storage (Vault)

-JIMM implements a number of Juju facades and behaves as a *Juju Controller*, which under the hood proxies operations to underlying controllers.
+JIMM is an API server that implements a number of Juju facades (i.e. endpoints) and behaves as a *Juju Controller*, which under the hood proxies operations to underlying controllers.
 This enables other tools, like the Juju Dashboard or Juju CLI, that communicate with a Juju Controller to work seamlessly with JIMM.